 Providing fair compensation to appointed counsel is a critical component of the administration of justice.
-CJA panel attorneys must be compensated for time expended in court and time reasonably expended out of court, and reimbursed for expenses reasonably incurred.
+CJA panel attorneys must be compensated for time expended in court and time reasonably expended out of court and reimbursed for expenses reasonably incurred.

-- B. Payment Procedures - 1.
-Claims for compensation must be submitted on the appropriate CJA form through the court's eVoucher system. - 2.
+B. Payment Procedures

+- 1. Claims for compensation must be submitted on the appropriate CJA form through the court's eVoucher system. - 2.
 Claims for compensation should be submitted no later than 45 days after final disposition of the case, unless good cause is shown. - 3.
 The court will review the claim for mathematical and technical accuracy and for conformity with Guide, Vol. 7A and, if correct, will forward the claim for consideration and action by the presiding judge. - 4.
 Absent extraordinary circumstances, the court should act on CJA compensation claims within 30 days of submission, and vouchers should not be delayed or reduced for the purpose of diminishing Defender Services program costs in response to adverse financial circumstances. - 5.
-Except in cases involving mathematical corrections, no claim for compensation submitted for services provided under the CJA will be reduced without affording counsel notice and the opportunity to be heard. - 6.
-The court, when contemplating reduction of a CJA voucher for other than mathematical reasons, may refer the voucher to the First Circuit's Case Budgeting Attorney for review and recommendation before final action on the claim is taken. - 7.
-Notwithstanding the procedure described above, the court may, in the first instance, contact appointed counsel to inquire regarding questions or concerns with a claim for compensation.
-In the event that the matter is resolved to the satisfaction of the court and CJA panel member, the claim for compensation need not be referred to the First Circuit Budgeting Attorney for review and recommendation.
+Voucher cuts should be limited to: - a.
+Mathematical errors: - b.
+Instances in which work billed was not compensable; - c.
+Instances in which work was not undertaken or completed; and - d.
+Instances in which the hours billed are clearly in excess of what was reasonably required to complete the task. - 6.
+Except in cases involving mathematical corrections, no claim for compensation submitted for services provided under the CJA will be reduced without affording counsel notice and the opportunity to be heard. - 7.
+The court may, in the first instance, contact appointed counsel to inquire regarding questions or concerns with a claim for compensation.
+In the event that the matter is resolved to the satisfaction of the court and CJA panel member, no further process is necessary before taking final action on the voucher.